Marla: What Happened to the Texas Killing Fields Abuse Survivor?

 As per Marla’s accounts, her mother left Clyde for good around the same time she moved out, following which they bravely went to the local police station to report him, only for nothing to be done.
 The youngster was honestly ready to testify against him in court — reveal how things progressively got worse; the way he would ostensibly hand her a drink that made her feel sleepy, just to wake up sore; and how he’d often return home with a changed shirt or a bloody knife, claiming he’d “done it again.”
 Yet it wasn’t until 2014 that she got to do so during the sentencing phase of his manslaughter conviction as a character witness against him.

-Clyde’s conviction as well as his maximum sentence of 20 years gave Marla a much-needed sense of closure despite the fact neither directly related to his apparent abuse towards her.
+Clyde’s conviction, as well as his maximum sentence of 20 years, gave Marla a much-needed sense of closure despite the fact neither was directly related to his apparent abuse towards her.
 That’s because, in her own words, it simply made her feel like somebody finally listened and realized the kind of horrific monster her former stepfather is, driving her to continue speaking out.

-Coming to her current standing, Marla still hates speaking Clyde’s name, but she’s doing her best to bring his character to light in the hopes of finding justice for those victims who no longer have a voice.
-Though, the Galveston County resident also prefers to keep her life well away from the limelight these days, meaning we sadly do not know much about her recent personal or professional experiences.
+In terms of her current standing, Marla still hates speaking Clyde’s name, but she’s doing her best to bring his character to light in the hopes of finding justice for those victims who no longer have a voice.
+However, the Galveston County resident also prefers to keep her life well away from the limelight these days, meaning we sadly do not know much about her recent personal or professional experiences.

 Read More: Where is Survivor Sandra Sapaugh Now?